Each Workflow has different types of permissions that are configurable, such as

 - Whether or not users can start the Workflow manually.

 By default, new Workflows can be found and edited by the creator and by admins.
-Workflow permission levels can be changed at any time from the Workflow detail page.
+Workflow permission levels can be changed at any time from the Workflow Settings page.
 Admins can be removed from a Workflow’s permissions, but permission fields cannot be left blank.

 - Select Workflows from the top navigation bar.